 Our webinar production involves our clients throughout the entire process; we work together so we can ensure your finished webinar accomplishes exactly what you need it to.

 With a finalized script, we then finish planning and choosing the visuals.
-We look at whether there are existing company resources we can use – such as a PowerPoint or Visme presentation or infographics – whether we need to videotape an employee for some or all of the webinar, and whether there are any visuals that don’t yet exist which we’ll need to create.
+We look at whether there are existing company resources we can use – such as a PowerPoint or Visme presentation or infographics – whether we need to film an employee for some or all of the webinar, and whether there are any visuals that don’t yet exist which we’ll need to create.

 This is the last step, where we pull the visuals and the audio together to create a webinar that not only passes on the information, but does so in an engaging, fun way.